This post may contain affiliate links. Please read our disclosure policy.

 - 4 ounces black kalamata olives

-- 8 ounces feta block
+- 8 ounce block feta cheese

 - Place the tomatoes, cucumbers, red onions, green peppers, olives and feta cheese in a large serving bowl.